 Step 5: Serve.
 Dust with powdered sugar once completely cooled and slice into bars.

-Keep any leftover lemon bars in an airtight container in the refrigerator for up to 5 days.
+Keep any leftover lemon squares in an airtight container in the refrigerator for up to 5 days.

 They're done baking when the middle is set and doesn't jiggle when moved.